domkirby/ATSlack-Notify/README.md

 Now create a workflow rule to fire this callout.
 For my purposes, I set my workflow conditions to modified by ticket contact.

 #### Setup Database
-When you filled out config.php, you should have provided database details.
-Now, navigate to https://server/atslackfolder/installdb.php.
-Check the box and click Install Database.
-This will create the usermap table in your database.
+Earlier, you created a MySQL Database and saved the info.
+Now you need to add the tables.
+To do so go to https://server/atslack/installdb.php and follow the instructions.
+This script will format the tables in the database.

 ***DELETE INSTALLDB.PHP ONCE YOU ARE DONE RUNNING IT***